-When some animals, including humans, get really hot, they secrete sweat, a mixture of about 99% water and 1% other compounds such as sodium chloride and proteins.
+On the contrary, when hot, some animals and humans secrete sweat, a mixture of about 99% water and 1% other compounds such as sodium chloride and proteins.
 Sweating helps regulate our internal temperature so we don’t get too hot on sunny days or while exercising.,

 But that isn’t the only interesting things about pigs and sweating that you should know.
 And, it leads to a few other important questions.
 Keep reading to learn more.